databrary/presentations/jlsc-15/jlsc.md

 At the same time, video has significant potential for re-use.
 Video uniquely captures the complexity and richness of behavior.
 Accordingly, videos recorded in one experimental setting for one purpose may often be used by other investigators for other purposes.
 As such, there is a high incentive for sharing this format and type of research data, but it does not come without its own specific barriers to getting researcher buy-in and trust that their data will be treated with the proper sensitivities once it is placed in the context of a shared data repository.
-It is with close communication and expertise in handling information that we argue have one of the core reasons why Databrary has seen success in its early stages.
+It is with close communication and expertise in handling information that we argue as the core reasons why Databrary has seen success in its early stages.

 Databrary is designed in the context of researchers, not as an isolated project initiated by the library or the central IT dept.
 By engaging a community of researchers, Databrary has learned to try to reduce the many barriers that make data sharing difficult for researchers.